Written by: Judson Kniffen, ICC’s Associate Director of Education

 So what do you actually need to know to take your idea from stove to store?
 Check out the secrets from our entrepreneurs below.

 Write a Business Plan.
 It doesn’t need to be perfect and you don’t even need to stick to it as your business evolves, but having a written business plan forces you to focus on your financials, and sets benchmarks to which you can measure your success.
-The Brooklyn Public Library has a competition that has helped some of our food entrepreneurs gain financial and marketing skills and focused their business, and ICC’s Culinary Entrepreneurship program is designed to help you build your business plan.
+The Brooklyn Public Library has a competition that has helped some of our food entrepreneurs gain financial and marketing skills and focused their business, and ICC’s Food Business Fundamentals program is designed to help you build your business plan.